jose-hy/Me-like-words/README.md

 # How to Use

-In the extensions of the browser tool bar, find the Me-like-words drop-down menu.
+In the Extensions menu on the tool bar, find the Me-like-words icon.
 Click on an option, or add a custom input to replace other words.
-The custom input must be inputed in "Rules:" in the following formatting:
+The custom input must be formatted in "Rules:" like this:

 from,to
 replaceme,imreplaced
 ex1,ex2

+Click on an option again to disable.